MohammedAjaji/Cheko_Restaurant_Web_App/README.md

 ```bash
 docker-compose up
 ```
-if `docker-compose up` did not your try `docker-compose up --build`
+if `docker-compose up` did not work you can try `docker-compose up --build`